a-mail-group/anonym-mail/specs/pnr.md

 ### "amail.push"

-this is a query for a push server
+this is a query for the PUSH server port

 {% highlight javascript %}
 {